-LRM3 nis agreement will remain in effect from to If for any reason a roommate should have out before the date shown under the lease/rental agreement, the departing commate will be held responsible until a replacement is found, if allowed by the lease.
-If a substitute roommate is found, the remaining roommate(s) must approve of them.
-The eparting roommate is expected to notify the landlord as well as the other roommate(s) within 30 days so that proper arrangements can be made.
-The roommate who is leaving is still obligated to the landlord in terms of the lease and is accountable to find a new commate to be responsible for the duration of the lease/rental agreement.
-The following commates are included in this agreement: ENT ent amount is \$ Amount each roommate is responsible for: \$
+This agreement will remain in effect from \\\\\\ to \\\\.
+If for any reason a roommate should move out before the date shown under the lease/rental agreement, the departing roommate will be held responsible until a replacement is found.
+If a substitute roommate is found, the remaining roommate(s) must approve of him/her.
+The departing roommate is expected to notify the landlord as well as the other roommate(s) within 30 days so that proper arrangements can be made.
+The roommate who is leaving is still obligated to the landlord in terms of the lease and is accountable to find a new roommate to be responsible for the duration of the lease/rental agreement.
+The following roommates are included in this agreement: